siddanda/DarkModels/README.txt

 OVERVIEW AND USAGE

-This repository provides plots that are contained in or supplemental to *cite*.
-If you use any of the information provided in this repository, please cite *cite*.
+This repository provides plots that are contained in or supplemental to https://arxiv.org/abs/2202.00012.
+If you use any of the information provided in this repository, please cite https://arxiv.org/abs/2202.00012.

 ----------------